FauxFaux/bloboperations/README.md

 The schema and filesystem abstraction code has space for carrying around a single VARCHAR of "extra" metadata, and machinery for serialising and deserialising it.

+By default, the configured serialiser is the "Null Serialiser", it will serialise everything to `null`.
+You must provide a serialiser if you want to use one.

 An example serialiser is provided in `JsonMapper.java`, which is not on the main classpath to avoid a `Jackson`